api2cart/swift5-sdk/docs/ProductAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let pageCursor = "" // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "force_all") let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) let createdFrom = "createdFrom_example" // String | Retrieve entities from their creation date (optional) let createdTo = "createdTo_example" // String | Retrieve entities to their creation date (optional) let modifiedFrom = "modifiedFrom_example" // String | Retrieve entities from their modification date (optional) let modifiedTo = "modifiedTo_example" // String | Retrieve entities to their modification date (optional) let productId = "productId_example" // String | Filter by parent product id (optional) let productIds = "productIds_example" // String | Filter by parent product ids (optional) let sku = "sku_example" // String | Filter by products variant's sku (optional)
+let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional) (default to 10) let pageCursor = "" // String | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional) let productId = "productId_example" // String | Filter by parent product id (optional) let productIds = "productIds_example" // String | Filter by parent product ids (optional) let sku = "sku_example" // String | Filter by products variant's sku (optional)